speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-10-03-[OS] Memory Management.md

 ## Intel IA-32 Page Address Extensions

-- 32-bit address limits led Intel to create page address extension (PAE), allowing  32-bit apps access to more than 4GB of memory space
+- 32-bit address limits led Intel to create **page address extension (PAE)**, allowing  32-bit apps access to more than 4GB of memory space
-  - Paging went to a 3-level scheme
+  - Paging went to a **3-level scheme**
-  - Top two bits refer to a page directory pointer table
+  - Top two bits refer to a **page directory pointer table**
-  - Page-directory and page-table entries moved from 32 bits to 64-bits in size
+  - Page-directory and page-table entries moved from **32 bits to 64-bits** in size
-    - Base address of page tables and page frames to extend from 20 to 24 bits
+    - Base address of page tables and page frames to extend from **20 to 24 bits**
-  - Net effect of PAE is increasing address space (from 32 bits) to 36 bits – 64GB of physical memory (24 + 12 bit offset)
+  - Net effect of PAE is increasing address space (from 32 bits) to **36 bits – 64GB of physical memory** (24 + 12 bit offset)
+    - 24: page에서 특정 frame을 찾아가기 위한 용도
+    -

 ![image-20221003002607170](https://raw.githubusercontent.com/speardragon/save-image-repo/main/img/image-20221003002607170.png)